Early Childhood Teacher

 - school holiday programme work

-- work with children through groups such as Brownies and Scouts
+- working with children through groups such as Brownies and Scouts

 Find out more about training